D.J. Moore Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- Against the Vikings, Moore totaled 61 receiving yards in single career matchup, 19.5 fewer than his over/under for Sunday's game.
+- Moore had 61 receiving yards in one career matchup against the Vikings, 17.5 fewer than his receiving yards prop bet over/under for Sunday's game (78.5).

-- Moore did not have a touchdown catch in that game against the Vikings.
+- The 263.4 passing yards the Vikings allow per game makes them the NFL's 14th-ranked pass defense this season.

-- This week Moore will face the NFL's 14th-ranked pass defense (263.4 yards allowed per game).
+- The Vikings' defense is fifth in the NFL, conceding 1.2 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Eagles, Moore was targeted seven times and racked up five catches for 42 yards.
+- In last week's outing against the Eagles, Moore was targeted seven times, picking up 42 yards on five receptions.

-- Moore has caught 21 passes on 31 targets for 281 yards and two touchdowns, averaging 93.7 yards over his last three outings.
+- During his last three games, Moore has 281 receiving yards on 21 receptions (31 targets), with two touchdowns, averaging 93.7 yards per game.

 Moore's Carolina Teammates